 Awards are made in the first fiscal year of the appropriation and may be expended during the following 3 years, for a total of 4 years.
-Extensions beyond this period may be made on a case-by-case basis at the discretion of the Director of BJA.
+Extensions may be made at the discretion of the BJA Director and must be requested via GMS no less than 30 days prior to the grant end date.